Telephone interview, October 2021

 DJ: Coffee.
 [Laughs] Exactly!
 Oh my goodness.

-AS: So how did the news actually reach you?
+AS: How did the news actually reach you?

 AS: That’s an absolutely marvellous story, and how wonderful to have two gatekeepers protecting you – your sister and your wife.